 If you remember back to the end of last week, I was questioning my longtime choice of using dark green walls in the dining room such as this:

 Well, so far I’m glad to have listened to my growing gut instinct to go lighter, because my design-loving brain is doing a little jig right now as I look at our room.

 The walls got a splash of a warm and creamy off-white in Benjamin Moore’s Dove White OC-17.
 And I love it.

 Now, despite the wall color change, not much of my “vision” for the decor of the dining room has changed.
-I’m still planning to use gold or brass gilded wall frames, wood furniture, and blues and greens.
+I’m still planning to use gold or brass gilded wall frames, antique wood-stained furniture, and blues and greens.
 It will just be a bright room now with the lighter walls versus moody dark walls.
 Here’s some fun pix that show the direction I’m going for with the dining room’s aesthetics:

 I am so dang biting at the bit to get our crown molding and picture rail up so I can begin decorating!